How to use the ODM

 - These are free form fields.

-Last editedis a date field where you can enter the date when the entry was last updated.
+- `Last edited` is a date field where you can enter the date when the entry was last updated.
 This field is used when you modify an entry after your initial recording.
-Leave this field blank if the measure was entered with no updates.
+Leave this field blank if there have been no updates.

 Protocol relationships template

-Relationshipcontains a drop-down menu; it is where you can select the type of relationship that is being entered.- For example, pretend you wanted to enter a relationship stating that Protocol step A takes place before Protocol step B in a particular protocol container.
-You would enter the relevant identifiers in the
+- For example, pretend you wanted to enter a relationship stating that Protocol step A takes place before Protocol step B in a particular protocol container.
+You would enter the relevant identifiers in the `Step ID Object` field (column B) and the `Step ID subject` field (column F).
+You would then select `Is Before` from the `Relationship` field.
+Finally, to identify this relationship, you would enter in the identifier in the `Protocol ID Container` field (column A)

 - These are a date field (column G) and a free form field (column H) where you can enter in the indicated information.